Senate inches toward Fannie, Freddie reform but deal elusive

-WASHINGTON, Nov 15 (Reuters) - The leaders of the U.S. Senate Banking Committee appear unlikely to meet their goal of producing a bill by year-end that would wind down major mortgage finance companies Fannie Mae and Freddie Mac , given the shrinking timeline and the tricky politics.
+WASHINGTON (Reuters) - The leaders of the Senate Banking Committee appear unlikely to meet their goal of producing a bill by year-end that would wind down major mortgage finance companies Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, given the shrinking timeline and the tricky politics.

 Conservative Republicans favor shutting down the government-run firms and placing control of the nearly $10 trillion housing finance system firmly in the private sector’s hand.